Skip navigation

 Disparities in Commercial Tobacco Impacts

 Progress has been made in reducing commercial tobacco use through regulations, education, and prevention strategies.
 However, as overall smoking rates decline, not all populations are equally protected or supported.
-Disparities in use and nicotine dependence result from a combination of factors, including:
+For decades, tobacco-related disparities have persisted by race and ethnicity, levels of income and education, mental health conditions, sexual orientation and gender identity, and geography.
+Disparities in use and nicotine dependence result from a combination of factors1, including:

-• targeting of specific communities by the commercial tobacco industry through disproportionate product marketing, sponsorships for cultural events, celebrity endorsements, and other tactics;
+• targeting of specific communities by the commercial tobacco industry through disproportionate product marketing, sponsorships for cultural events, celebrity endorsements, and other tactics2;

 • disparities in distribution of tobacco and vapor product retail locations, and